Board of Petrobras approves shareholders' meeting; end of the line for CEO

 Petrobras' statement on Tuesday evening largely puts to bed the possibility of a protracted legal and political fight surrounding the CEO swap.
 Although seven of the 11 Petrobras board members are appointed by the government, most had remained loyal to the classically conservative Castello Branco in recent weeks, even as he came under pressure from Bolsonaro, according to two sources with knowledge of the board's thinking.

-But shortly before the meeting, a vote on re-electing Castello Branco for another term was replaced on the body's agenda with one setting up the shareholders meeting, one of the sources said.
+But shortly before the meeting, a vote on re-electing Castello Branco for another term was replaced with one setting up the shareholders meeting, one of the sources said.

-Petrobras shares closed up 12.17per cent on Tuesday, after plummeting 22per cent the previous day.
+In the statement, Petrobras quoted the board as saying it "will continue to watch over governance standards at Petrobras, including what those standards say with respect to the pricing policies of the company's products."

-Bolsonaro criticized Castello Branco last week after a series of fuel price increases, spooking investors over a possible return to politically motivated fuel pricing that hammered Petrobras revenue over the past decade.
+Bolsonaro criticized Castello Branco last week after a series of fuel price increases, spooking investors over a possible return to politically motivated pricing that hammered Petrobras' revenue over the past decade.

 Bolsonaro on Tuesday told supporters there were "many things wrong" at Petrobras.
 "The new CEO will clean things up there," he added.

-Talk of a mass board resignation to protest against Castello Branco's replacement has largely faded since Bolsonaro broke the news late on Friday, sources close to the matter said.
+Talk of a mass board resignation to protest against Castello Branco's replacement emerged last week, but has largely faded since Bolsonaro officially said on Friday he was appointing a new CEO, sources close to the matter said.

-"The board members' voting count will be an important milestone, in our view," UBS analyst Luiz Carvalho said in a research note reiterating his "buy" rating on the shares and calling the recent selloff an "overreaction".
+Both the board of directors and executive management are expected to stay until at least the end of their terms - which for the management expires on March 20, the people said.
+Only isolated possible departures in the mid-term are being considered, the people said.

-Carvalho pointed to various brakes on the government's power to dictate strategy and fuel pricing at Petrobras, including a Minas Gerais state judge's order on Monday compelling Bolsonaro and Petrobras to explain the reasons for the change in command within 72 hours.
+The board meeting was still ongoing as of the evening, one source with direct knowledge of the matter said.

 Luna, who has been running the giant Itaipu hydroelectric dam on Brazil's border with Paraguay, has already signed documents that will kick off the standard pre-hiring ethics scrutiny at state-owned Petrobras.